ywang-pivotal/iDA_Microservice_Workshop/cf_pivotal_sample_use_case/README.md

 Lab Two
 ===========================
 To create address_to_postal, postal_to_latlon and region_appender as user provided service and get COORDINATOR to bind to them
+Change the codes to take the actual URI from evn

 User Provided Services
 ---------------------------